Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 (1) Import function library

 In this initialization step, the first task is to import the required libraries for subsequent program calls.
-For details on the imports, refer to [4.1 Import parameter module]().
+For details on the imports, refer to ["**5.2.4 Program Analysis -\> Import parameter module**"](anchor_5_2_4).

 {lineno-start=3}
 ```python